ZJTAN97/learning_mongodb/README.md

 # to access mongosh
 docker run -it --network learning_mongodb_default --rm mongo mongosh --host learning_mongodb_mongo_1 test

+docker run -it --network learning_mongodb_default --rm mongo mongosh --host mongo-db

 ```

 ## Documents

 - Documents are polymorphic, do not have a fixed structure
 - Changes can be made easily to an individual document structure, e.g. new field value pairs can be added
 - Uses JSON format
 - "\_id" field is auto populated
 - Can have nested documents --> which looks like a nested JSON

 ```